geometor/euclid.geometor.com/pages/05.elements/01.book-1/03.common-notions/01.1/article.md

     -
 ---

-<p>Things which are equal to the same thing are also equal to one another.</p>
+Things which are equal to the same thing are also equal to one another.

 ===